carlitos-206/useragent-Django2.2/README.md

 # User Agent - Django 2.2
-#
-This script allows you to view and log the information from the User who arrives to your django web app without them creting an account.
+This script allows you to view and log the information from the User who arrives to your django web app without them creating an account.

 # Requirements:
-Python 3.8+
+Python 3.9+
 DJango 2.2+
 Virtual Env.